 Transparency can be thought of as a signal-to-noise detection problem.
-Would-be innovators are trying to find those faint “signals” in a background filled with “noise” that will allow the creation of new innovations.
-It is about connecting unmet needs to existing information and then creating surprising, sustainable new knowledge — an innovation.
-Society and enterprises should work to make the “signals” easier to find by using signal “amplifiers” while removing signal “attenuators” and sources of “noise.”
+Would-be innovators are working to find those faint “signals” in a background filled with “noise” that will allow the creation of new knowledge and new innovations.
+It is about connecting unmet needs to both existing and new knowledge to create surprising new innovations.
+To stay competitive societies and enterprises must make the “signals” easier to find by using signal “amplifiers” while removing signal “attenuators” and sources of “noise.”

 Signals: changes in technology, consumer preference, government regulations, competition, demographics, and natural resources.

-Amplifiers: free speech, trade, and people, transparent institutions, ubiquitous communications systems (e.g., Internet), efficient infrastructure, knowledge clusters, networking organizations, reliable legal institutions, high levels of education, complementary diversity, auspicious locations, abundant natural resources, a productive culture, and positive incentives (e.g., fair rewards for the formation of new ventures).
+Amplifiers: free speech, trade, and people, transparent institutions, ubiquitous communications systems (e.g., Internet and 5G), efficient infrastructure, knowledge clusters, networking organizations, reliable legal institutions, high levels of education, complementary diversity, auspicious locations, abundant natural resources, a productive culture, and positive incentives (e.g., fair rewards for the formation of new ventures).

 Attenuators: inappropriate regulations and taxes, legal restrictions, monopolies, labor laws favoring selected groups, long approval processes, poor management practices, lack of efficient value-creation methodologies, top-down enterprises, prejudice and discrimination.

-Noise: financial instability, regulatory and tax uncertainty, national security threats, crime and corruption, crony capitalism, political favoritism, weather, and legal ambiguities.
+Noise: financial instability, regulatory and tax uncertainty, national security threats, crime and corruption, crony capitalism, political favoritism, weather and natural disasters, and legal ambiguities.

-Most people can see individual changes in, for example, a specific technology, but high-value innovators look for opportunities arising from two or three changes and how they can come together to address a societal need.
-For example, consider what are called “colliding exponentials” in Silicon Valley.
+As described by Drucker, all major innovations are multidisciplinary and often arising from multiple major changes in technology.
+For example, consider what we call “colliding exponentials.”
 Computer performance is an exponential, with 100% price-performance improvements every two years.
 But machine learning, natural language, and computer vision are also all improving exponentially.
-The combination of these different forms of knowledge can create transformational innovations, such as Siri.
+The combination of these different forms of knowledge can “collide” and open up transformational innovations, such as Siri.

 Creating new innovations is inherently difficult.
+Understanding the impact of colliding exponentials requires intense collaboration, increasingly from global teams.
 Everything possible should be done to make it easier.
 Transparency helps the innovator see the different signals.
 Hong Kong has until recently been a model of economic transparency.
 Silicon Valley is an exemplar today.
-Going forward global teams will create their own virtual ecosystems that embrace such advantages.
+Going forward global teams will create their own virtual ecosystems to embrace such advantages.

-These rapidly emerging developments lead to several conclusions.
+These emerging trends lead to several conclusions.
 First, as the world becomes more transparent the rate of innovation will increase along with the intensity of competition.
-Second, in many markets it will be like being in the Olympics with only a few major winners in each category.
+Second, when teleconferencing systems break down the barriers of language and distance the competition for professional jobs witll be global.
+This will accelerate innovation but may suppress wages.
+Third, in many markets it will be like the Olympics, with only a few major winners in each category.
 As Tom Friedman says, “average is over.”
 An enterprise must aspire to be the best at what it does or go home.
 And, like training for the Olympics, every advantage matters.
 Transparency matters.